eddyzags/pocket-network-helm-chart/examples/fullnode/tls/README.md

           keyKeyName: tls.key

 ```
-> Note: Make sure to specify a path for `.Values.fullnode.cometbft.config.tls_cert_file` and `.Values.fullnode.cometbft.config.tls_key_file`.
+> Note: Make sure to specify a path for `.Values.fullnode.cosmossdk.config.tls_cert_file` and `.Values.fullnode.cosmossdk.config.tls_key_file`.
 These can be any valid file paths.
 The Helm chart will automatically mount the contents of the corresponding Kubernetes Secret to these locations.